addimitrov/hello-world/README.md

 Learning how to use git

 I am learning how to create my first branch.
-The git system can provide numerous benefits when working wit text files.
+The git system can provide numerous benefits when working with text files.
 Even for non-coders.